-The following pages outline the expectations of our staff regarding student conduct.
+The following pages outline the expectations for student conduct.
 The consequences for student behavior, which is counter to these expectations, are compiled in a district Code of Conduct (as required by New York State Project SAVE legislation) and are summarized in the Appendix of this handbook.
 Particular attention should be paid to the Attendance Policy, which was formally adopted by the Westhill Board of Education in June 2003.